2.7.1 Gall Walkthrough: Egg Timer

 The Arvo operating system is divided up into modules called vanes.
 Gall is the vane responsible for providing an API for building stateful applications in Urbit.
 Gall is a complex system that takes a lot of getting used to, so let's dip our toes in with a simple egg-timer app.

-card to be a request to Arvo to do something for us.
-In this case, the only valid
+card is a request to Arvo to do something for us.
+In this case, the only card used will be a

-card are technically arbitrary; you can call them whatever you'd like.
-By convention, however, you will see them called
+card is technically arbitrary.
+By convention, however, you will see it called

 card practically everywhere.